 - Genes: The basic units of heredity, responsible for carrying the instructions that determine specific traits.
 Dogs, like all living organisms, have thousands of genes arranged on chromosomes.

 - Alleles: Different versions of a gene.
-For example, a gene for coat color might have an allele for black fur and another for brown fur.
+Take this: a gene for coat color might have an allele for black fur and another for brown fur.

 - Genotype: The genetic makeup of an individual, referring to the specific combination of alleles they possess for a particular trait.

 - Phenotype: The observable characteristics of an individual, resulting from the interaction of their genotype with the environment.
-For example, a dog's phenotype might be having black fur.
+Here's one way to look at it: a dog's phenotype might be having black fur.

 - Homozygous: Having two identical alleles for a specific gene.
 This can be homozygous dominant (two copies of the dominant allele) or homozygous recessive (two copies of the recessive allele).